Stuycs-K/project03-final-09-hahk-liange-yampolskys/DEVLOG.md

 Revised proposal to accurately reflect new updated team and included new features like skip and looping songs.
 Discussed how to divide groupwork, and each member was then assigned a role.

 ### 2024-01-08, 2:48 PM - Started save and load functions
 Created file.c and started working on save_library and load_library.
-Used the library and node code from old project as reference and created makefile and main.c.
+Used the library.c and node.c from old project as reference and created makefile and main.c.
 Encountered segfault when loading library, will fix later.